 The applicant is inadmissible under a ground of inadmissibility that may be waived (other than health related grounds);

 USCIS records and other information available to an officer contain sufficient information to assess eligibility for a waiver;

 There is no evidence to suggest that negative factors would adversely impact the exercise of discretion; and

 It is appropriate to grant a waiver.

 The officer’s signature and approval stamp on the adjustment application also serves as the signature and approval of the waiver.
-Waivers granted because the vaccinations were not medically appropriate do not require a waiver annotation on the adjustment application or the medical record (Form I-693).
+Waivers granted because the vaccinations were not medically appropriate do not require a waiver annotation on the adjustment application or the medical record on Report of Immigration Medical Examination and Vaccination Record (Form I-693).
 All others do require an annotation.

-In cases that require a Form I-602, there is no need for a separate waiver approval notice because the approval of the adjustment application will indicate the approval of the waiver application.
-The officer should simply stamp the waiver application as approved, check the block labeled “Waiver of Grounds of Inadmissibility is Granted,” and make the appropriate endorsements in the space labeled “Basis For Favorable Action.”
+In cases that require a Form I-602, there is no need for a separate waiver approval notice because the approval of the adjustment application indicates the approval of the waiver application.

 If the applicant is statutorily ineligible for a waiver (that is, the applicant is inadmissible under a ground of inadmissibility that cannot be waived) or if there are sufficient negative factors to warrant a discretionary denial of the waiver application, the officer denies the waiver application and specifies the reason(s) for denying the waiver in the written denial notice of the adjustment application.

 While there is no appeal from the denial of the Form I-602, the applicant is notified in the denial notice of the right to renew the adjustment application before an immigration judge during removal proceedings.
 The applicant has the opportunity to again seek a waiver of inadmissibility in conjunction with that application.